NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6BA(B)
   - Can be done on whiff
   - Transitions faster
+- 6A
-- 6A done in strings has more endlag
+  - Done in strings has more endlag
+  - Has slightly less stun
+  - Kankuro recovers two frames faster than before
 - 6A(B)
   - Can be done on whiff
   - String window adjusted to only go to animation end and not with the additional recovery that was added to 6A